Solomon Meredith: Civil War

 In the spring of 1863, Meredith's brigade participated in the Chancellorsville Campaign, but saw relatively little combat.
-That would change in July, when the Iron Brigade suffered significant casualties during the first day's fighting at Gettysburg in Herbst's Woods and on Seminary Ridge.
-They were one of the first infantry brigades to reach the field and in the morning they routed the shocked (and exhausted) brigade of Brig.
+That changed in July, when the Iron Brigade suffered significant casualties during the first day's fighting at Gettysburg in Herbst's Woods and on Seminary Ridge.
+They were one of the first infantry brigades to reach the field.
+In the morning they routed the shocked and exhausted brigade of Brig.
 Gen. James J. Archer and captured Archer.

-However, in the afternoon the brigade was ravaged by a flanking maneuver by the 11th North Carolina and a frontal assault by the 26th North Carolina, of Confederate Brig.
+In the afternoon the brigade was ravaged by a flanking maneuver by the 11th North Carolina and a frontal assault by the 26th North Carolina, of Confederate Brig.
 Gen. J. Johnston Pettigrew's brigade.
 Meredith was wounded when he was struck in the head by shrapnel, fracturing his skull and giving him a severe concussion.
 The blow killed his horse, which then fell on him, breaking his ribs and injuring his right leg.
 He was disabled and unfit for any further field command.

 Meredith performed administrative duty for the rest of the war, commanding garrisons protecting Union river ports along the Mississippi at Cairo, Illinois, and Paducah, Kentucky.
 While still on Army duty in mid-1864, Meredith unsuccessfully ran against George Julian for the United States House of Representatives.
 Openly feuding with his opponent, Meredith beat Julian unconscious with a whip, but used his political influence to have charges of assault and battery dropped.

 Postbellum life

 With the war over in 1865, Meredith mustered out from the volunteer army with the brevet rank of major general and returned home to Indiana.
 Although he never completely recovered from the wounds he received at Gettysburg, Meredith resumed farming and became the local tax assessor in 1866–1867.
 From 1867 to 1869, he became the surveyor general of the Montana Territory.
-He then retired to his farm and raised prize-winning long-horn cattle, sheep, and horses.
+He then retired to his farm and raised prize-winning longhorn cattle, sheep, and horses.
 After the general's death, his son Henry Clay Meredith and daughter-in-law Virginia Claypool Meredith ran the farm and raised Meredith's herd.